 You can also turn this no-bread sub into a chopped salad with this Antipasto Chopped Salad recipe from Alexander.

 There’s nothing like warm chili on a chilly Super Bowl Sunday.
-However, Alexander says that while most chili doesn’t contain sugar, some contain a significant amount.
+But Alexander says that while most chili doesn’t contain sugar, some contains a significant amount.

-Before you pick your recipe, Alexander points out that if you’re eating lots of other high-saturated fat foods, such as salami, opt for a chicken or turkey chili rather than one made with steak or ground beef.
+Before you pick your recipe, Alexander points out that if you’re eating lots of other high-saturated fat foods, like salami, opt for a chicken or turkey chili rather than one made with steak or ground beef.